-It’s simple, staying late impresses no one.
-If you’ve done what you need to do, and you plan effectively, then you should be able to complete all your tasks within the working day.
-Go home, relax, see friends and family, and don’t be tempted to check your emails throughout the evening.
-A good nights sleep will make the next days challenges feel much more achievable.
+If you plan effectively, there should be no need to stay late after work.
+You should plan so you are able to complete all your tasks during the working day.
+Go home, relax, see friends and family and try not to check your emails during your down time!
+A good nights sleep and relaxing evening will make the next day at work feel much more achievable.

 - Talk to someone

-If you feel stress is starting to encroach on your personal life, or vice versa, talk to someone.
-Speak to your management team and make sure they understand your issues.
-They should be able to help you with the workload, planning, and tips for getting through stressful periods.
-A problem shared is a problem halved – and with any luck, the stress will dissipate.
+If you feel that stress is starting to encroach on your personal life, talk to someone.
+Make sure your management team understands your issues and they should be able to help you manage your workload and give you tips for dealing with stressful times.
+A problem shared is a problem halved - and with any luck, the stress will dissipate.

-If you don’t get the support you need from your managers, maybe it’s time to start considering other options and get in touch with a recruitment agency that puts its staff first.
+If you don't feel that your managers are offering the support you need, it might be time to consider other options and get in touch with a recruitment agency that puts its staff first.

 If stress is completely overwhelming you, talk to a professional who will help you identify what is triggering these feelings.
 They can provide coping mechanisms to implement in your day-to-day life.